bahmutov/cypress-examples/docs/recipes/dataset.md

 <!-- fiddle Convert dataset with retries -->

+📺 You can watch this recipe explained in the video [Confirming Multiple Data- Values Using DOM Element DataSet Property](https://youtu.be/RZbAX2YRebM).

 In the example below, one of the data attributes is set after a delay.

 ```html